Brendan Dassey Protecting Juveniles in Wisconsin

 Miranda v Mental Acuity

 Known as both America’s Dairyland and the Badger State, this seemingly innocuous state up until 2011 allowed law enforcement to question juveniles in schools without offering any Miranda warning.
 All this despite Justice Earl Warren when handing down the Miranda decision stating that defendants must “knowingly and intelligently” waive their rights before speaking to police.
 A state who despite their own their Chief Justice Abrahamson concurring on Jerrell and dissenting in State v Moore, championing the ‘totality of the circumstances’ review, failed a young, suggestible Brendan Dassey whose mental acuity was no match for two seasoned investigators.
-There were no steps taken to mitigate the irreversibly damaging interrogations that played out over a 48-hour time frame in Manitowoc.
+There were no steps taken to mitigate the irreversibly damaging interrogations that played out over a 48-hour time frame in Manitowoc in the March of 2006.

 Brendan Dassey had also been failed by a lack of insightful legislature.
 In JDB v North Carolina, the Justice had written “addressing the specific context of police interrogation we have observed that events that would leave a man cold and unimpressed can overawe and overwhelm a lad in his early teens.”
-The 1979 US Supreme Court Case Fare v Michael C found that judges should evaluate the “totality” of circumstances into trial – such as age, intelligence and criminal justice experience - again familiar.
+The 1979 US Supreme Court Case Fare v Michael C found that judges should evaluate the “totality” of circumstances into trial – such as age, intelligence and criminal justice experience - again familiar?

 Juvenile Interrogation Protection Law’